s-brez/trading-server/README.md

 Bitfinex | WIP
 SimpleFX | WIP

-trading-server does not include stretegy models, is purely an execution and testing framework.
-A template (empty) model class is included.
+trading-server does not include stretegy models, it is purely an execution and testing framework.

+A template (empty) model class is included as a guide.

 *Born from the designs described at QuantStart.com, and the writings of E. Chan and M. Lopez de Prado.
 Thanks to all!*